scuzzydude/asimov/asimov.md

 It's symbolic for me that the last time I saw the Rockets play in person was January 26th, 2020.
 It was the day the music died, if but for a moment.

 Since we have friends and family in China, we were aware of the potential pandemic but it had not yet changed our behavior.
-It was an early game, we got to the Pepsi Center early, and it wasn't long until I felt a weird vibe.
+It was an afternoon game, we got to the Pepsi Center early, and it wasn't long until I felt a weird vibe.
 I think I heard something like "*He grew up in Los Angeles*," in reference to either Russel Westbrook or James Harden.
 A man to the side of me noticed me looking around, and despite my Rockets gear, said, "*Harden's not playing*."
 I asked why. "*Kobe died in a helicopter crash this morning*."

 I checked my phone and read about the tragedy.
 Kobe Bryant, along with his daughter Gianna and seven other people were killed in helicopter crash.

-It was a strange and subdued game, everyone on the court and good portion of the people in the arena idolized or admired Kobe, even if only as a basketball villain.
+It was a strange and subdued game, everyone on the court and good portion of the people in the arena idolized or admired Kobe, if only as a basketball villain.
 There was a dark moment of silence before the game, and it was obvious that both teams were disturbed.
 Russ gave it his all, but I really don't remember much about the game.
 In my mind the entire game was played in the darkened arena at the beginning, players lined up and heads hung low.
-It was the last time I saw James Harden in person, he was there, but he choose not to play.
+It was the last time I saw James Harden in person, he was there, but he decided not to play.
 The Rockets lost and that was just the beginning of a very, very bad year.

-In human terms, I have nothing but sympathy for James Harden on that day, a child of Los Angeles who would have come of age in basketball during the time of Kobe and an L.A. three-peat, just as I had *The Dream* when I fell in love with the game.
+In human terms, I have nothing but sympathy for James Harden on that day, a child of Los Angeles who would have come of age in basketball during the time of Kobe and an Laker three-peat, just as I had *The Dream* when I fell in love with the game.
+Harden idolized Kobe.
 A young Harden had faced Kobe in his absolute prime.
 I've already recounted the day one of my childhood heroes died, a man I had met only once, and it was one of the worst days of my life.

 That's the way I felt at the time.
 I've been hard on James Harden in this narrative.
 The Rockets, the pandemic, crypto-insanity, and everything else that has happened in the world since that day in Pepsi Center, made writing a story about my personal value system easy.

 For eight years, James Harden was my hero, and he broke my heart when he left town.
 Until the fall of 2020, I had nothing but love in my heart for *The Beard*.
 I'll give him full credit for his time in Houston, it was fun and exciting to watch, and I always had hope.
 While he was here James rarely missed a game, never took games off to load balance, played both games of a back-to-back, and always made the right basketball decisions.
-I never blamed him in my mind for their loses in the play-off, I thought it was a system problem.
+I never blamed him for the loses in the playoffs.
+I thought it was a system problem.
 He is a hooper and a genius dedicated to his craft, and the pressures on him in such an intense environment must have been extremely hard to live with.
 James has had that responsibility from a very young age.
-I never was on the James Harden doesn't play defense bandwagon, a lot of the clips they'd show on television didn't include the context of the game.[^91] I saw him really step up his defense that last season, and he took to another level in the NBA Bubble.
+I never was on the James Harden doesn't play defense bandwagon, a lot of the clips they'd show on television didn't include the context of the game.[^90] I saw him really step up his defense that last season, and he took to another level in the NBA Bubble.
 I'm proud that the last playoff series win for the Rockets was sealed by an awesome James Harden defensive play.

 I don't know what really happened between James Harden and the Rockets.
 There were accounts in the media that James Harden behaved like he was royalty, making other players wait on him for film sessions and meetings in the Bubble.
 James has never addressed this directly, and all this came out when things fell apart, so it might have been disinformation from others in the organization designed to negotiate the situation through the media.
 I would genuinely like to hear his side of the story.
 I'm a Rockets fan -- I want to know the truth.
 The Rockets franchise may belong to Tilman Fertitta, but it is my team.
 I feel responsible.